RedHatter/proposal-cascade-operator/README.md

     foo.a.b = c
     foo.d()

+The current proposal aims to allow the cascade operator any place a single dot `.` is allowed (member expression?).
+This would create a few situations where a cascade operator is legal but doesn't have any effect.
+Namely with primitives such as `42..toString()`.

 ## Babel implementation

 Here is a[ fork of babel](https://github.com/RedHatter/babel/tree/proposal-cascade-operator) with the cascade operator implemented.
 Note: The changes are on the `proposal-cascade-operator` branch.